-- 1) Request for Proposals for developers will be issued by the County and will award loans through a competitive process for countywide development projects. - 2) Bonds will fund loans for permanent financing for multi-family rental projects and loans for construction financing for homeownership/for-sale units. - 3) Awards subject to be reclaimed, if the project has not begun construction within one year of final BCC approval. - 4) All awards must be approved by the Board of County Commissioners.
+- 1) Request for Proposals for developers will be issued by the County and will award loans through a competitive process for countywide development projects. - 2) Bonds will fund loans for permanent financing for multi-family rental projects and loans for construction financing for homeownership/for-sale units. - 3) Awards subject to be reclaimed, if the project has not begun construction within one year of final BCC approval. - 4) All awards must be approved by the BCC.